trent001/Javascript-Array-Search/readme.md

 Insert the html, css and javascript into your project in a way that fits with you workflow.

 In the javascript you will see the jsarray variable.
 This is the array that will be searched.
-You can build this by writing a custom function if it needs to be dynamic or just hardcoding in a set of values if it doesn't.
+You can generate this by writing a custom function to grab the data if it needs to be dynamic or just hardcoding in a set of values if it doesn't.

 If you wish to create an array of integers instead of strings you will want to un-comment line 18: